Magnetic storage: Analog recording

 Analog recording is based on the fact that remnant magnetisation of a given material depends on the magnitude of the applied field.
 The magnetic material is normally in the form of tape, with the tape in its blank form being initially demagnetised.
 When recording, the tape runs at a constant speed.
 The writing head magnetises the tape with current proportional to the signal.
 A magnetisation distribution is achieved along the magnetic tape.
 Finally, the distribution of the magnetisation can be read out, reproducing the original signal.
 The magnetic tape is typically made by embedding magnetic particles (approximately 0.5 micrometers in size) in a plastic binder on polyester film tape.
 The most commonly used of these was ferric oxide, though chromium dioxide, cobalt, and later pure metal particles were also used.
 Analog recording was the most popular method of audio and video recording.
 Since the late 1990s, however, tape recording has declined in popularity due to digital recording.

 Digital recording

 Instead of creating a magnetisation distribution in analog recording, digital recording only needs two stable magnetic states, which are the +Ms and −Ms on the hysteresis loop.
 Examples of digital recording are floppy disks, hard disk drives (HDDs), and tape drives.
 HDDs offer large capacities at reasonable prices; as of 2024, consumer-grade HDDs offer data storage at about per terabyte.

 Magneto-optical recording

-Magneto-optical recording writes/reads optically.
+Magneto-optical recording writes and reads optically.
 When writing, the magnetic medium is heated locally by a laser, which induces a rapid decrease of coercive field.
 Then, a small magnetic field can be used to switch the magnetisation.
 The reading process is based on magneto-optical Kerr effect.
-The magnetic medium are typically amorphous R-Fe-Co thin film (R being a rare earth element).
-Magneto-optical recording is not very popular.
-One famous example is MiniDisc developed by Sony.
+The magnetic medium are typically an amorphous R–Fe–Co thin film (R being a rare earth element).
+One prominent consumer application is the MiniDisc developed by Sony.